-The post Retirement savings: I’d buy cheap stocks after the market crash to retire early appeared first on The Motley Fool UK.
+The post Retirement savings: I’d buy cheap UK shares today to beat your State Pension worries appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.